Steellow/discord-channel-helper/README.md

 You can change your user-specific emojis in [`emojiHelper.js`](./src/emojiHelper.js).
 I hardcoded these to make hosting easier, otherwise a persistent storage would be needed.

 Then add a `BOT_TOKEN` environment variable and you're good to go!

+## Might implement later

+- `/new [channelName]` command to quickly create new channels
+- Auto-archive (move to archive category) channels which haven't revieved messages for x days